-Our experimental results demonstrate the system's effectiveness across three critical aspects: First, the proposed conical structure achieved a weighing precision of approximately $\pm$2\,mg to 20\,mg even with its simple mechanics, confirming that the target accuracy is attainable.
+Our experimental results demonstrate the system's effectiveness across three critical aspects: First, the proposed conical structure achieved a weighing error ranging from about $\pm$2\,mg to 20\,mg even with its simple mechanics, confirming that the target accuracy is attainable.
 Second, the system effectively handled different powder materials by automatically determining when vibration assistance was necessary.
 Third, the predictive flow model significantly improved both accuracy and convergence speed compared to conventional weighing control methods, addressing the highly nonlinear relationship between control parameters and dispensed amounts.